-Check engine coolant (antifreeze) protection every 12 months (before the onset of freezing weather, where applicable).
-If coolant is dirty or rusty in appearance, the system should be drained, flushed and refilled with fresh coolant as specified.

-Inspect the entire cooling system for leaks.
-Check the face of the radiator for any accumulation of bugs, leaves, or other foreign matter.
-If dirty, clean the radiator core with a garden hose.
-With the engine OFF, gently spray water from the back of the radiator core.
+Check the engine coolant (antifreeze) protection every 12 months (before the onset of freezing weather, where applicable).
+If coolant is dirty or rusty in appearance, the system should be drained, flushed and refilled with fresh coolant.
+Check the front of the A/C condenser for any accumulation of bugs, leaves, etc. If dirty, clean by gently spraying water from a garden hose vertically down the face of the condenser.